MADOK1/deckian/README.md

 ## Why?

-When I got my Steam Deck, I initially wasn't able to use SteamOS.
-(TL;DR Networking issues) I tried to install Debian stable on it with the official installer, but it didn't work.
+When I got my Steam Deck, I tried to dual-boot Debian stable on it with the official installer.

+However, the installer was stretched (and in the incorrect rotation!) and it didn't look like it was going to work.

 I eventually tried installing Ubuntu on it, and most things were working correctly - But there was no sound, and I couldn't use the controller as an actual controller.